AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/upgrade_cards.md

 <RecipeFor id="capacity_card" />

----

 # Overflow Destruction Card

 <ItemImage id="void_card" scale="2" />

 Overflow destruction cards can be applied to [storage cells](storage_cells.md) in a <ItemLink id="cell_workbench"/>
-and will delete incoming items if the cell is full. (make sure to [partition](cell_workbench.md) your cells!)
+and will delete incoming items if the cell is full. (make sure to partition your cells!)
 Combined with an equal distribution card, items will be voided if that specific item's section of the cell is full, even if other items' sections are empty.

 <RecipeFor id="void_card" />

----

 # Fuzzy Card